Bruno Ribeiro: Early career

 In March 2011, Ribeiro succeeded Manuel Fernandes as head coach at Vitória Setúbal, having previously coached the club's under-17 team.
 He was sacked following a 3–0 away defeat to Braga on 13 February 2012 that placed the team last in the league; he later harshly criticized the board of directors.
 Vitória went on to avoid relegation at the end of the 2011–12 season under the stewardship of new manager José Mota.
-In June 2012, Ribeiro was appointed as head coach at Farense in the lower leagues.
+In June 2012, Ribeiro was appointed head coach at Farense in the lower leagues.
 From March to November 2014 he worked with Moura, also in the third tier.
 He returned to Vitória Setúbal in January 2015, taking over from Domingos Paciência, and managed to steer the club away from relegation at the end of the 2014–15 season despite only winning three of his 17 games in charge.
 He decided to leave the club at the expiry of his contract, stating that he was satisfied with his accomplishment.

 Ludogorets and Académico de Viseu

-In June 2015, he was appointed as head coach at Bulgarian Parva Liga champions Ludogorets Razgrad, and told the Bulgarian media: "José Mourinho is like a brother of mine [Mourinho was youth team coach at Vitória Setúbal in the 1990s]... it is possible that some Chelsea players will join Ludogorets [on loan].
+In June 2015, he was appointed as head coach at Bulgarian Parva Liga champions Ludogorets Razgrad and told the Bulgarian media: "José Mourinho is like a brother of mine [Mourinho was youth team coach at Vitória Setúbal in the 1990s]... it is possible that some Chelsea players will join Ludogorets [on loan].
 I'll talk with Mourinho and see what happens.
 Without doubt he is going to help us".
 However, Ludogorets recorded three losses in Ribeiro's first three matches, including elimination from the UEFA Champions League qualifying rounds and defeat in the 2015 Bulgarian Supercup, and he was sacked after less than two months in charge with the club claiming it was a "disciplinary sacking and unilateral termination of the contract" due to "his prolonged absence from the job despite a standing and binding contract".
 Ribeiro stated that the club signed players without his knowledge and the sporting director further eroded his authority by interfering in training sessions.
 Coach Andy Smith later recalled how "mafia types with firework" tried to attack the pair of them in Bulgaria.
 In February 2016, Ribeiro returned to Portugal and signed a contract at LigaPro side Académico de Viseu to run until the end of the 2016–17 season.
-However, he resigned from the club on 10 March after failing to win any of his five matches in charges, citing dissatisfaction with the way the club was being run.
+However, he resigned from the club on 10 March after failing to win any of his five matches in charge, citing dissatisfaction with the way the club was being run.